We look at day trading strategies, methodology, indicators, and some tips that can prove useful for the beginner day trader.

 As you practice in your demo platform, experiment with these different strategies.
 You'll find the one that works best for both your trading style and risk tolerance.
 Many day traders will use a combination of these strategies, depending on the behavior of the market and the type of assets they are investing in.

-Using our award-winning platform, traders can implement day trading strategies with CFDs, which is a way of speculating on the price movement of the underlying assets.
-CFDs enable traders to buy or sell a number of units for an instrument, depending on the direction of the price.
+Using our award-winning platform, traders can implement day trading strategies with derivatives, which is a way of speculating on the price movement of the underlying assets.
+Derivatives enable traders to buy or sell a number of units for an instrument, depending on the direction of the price.

-You can trade CFDs by opening an account with us.
+You can trade leveraged products by opening an account with us.
 It is important to understand the risks of trading with derivatives, such as recognizing that a trade position can result in gaining profit as much as a loss occurring if a trade does not go the intended way.

 A particularly useful technical analysis tool on our platform is the ability to create trendlines and channels, Fibonacci retracements, pivot points, and other support and resistance levels.
 Traders can take advantage of customizable charts and drawing tools to highlight the price action and overall direction of a trend, which can be applied to multiple chart time frames.
 These features enable traders to take the quality of their analysis to an even higher level.